gothinkster/flask-realworld-example-app/README.rst

 Then run the following commands to bootstrap your environment ::

     git clone https://github.com/gothinkster/flask-realworld-example-app.git
-    cd realworld-flask
+    cd flask-realworld-example-app
     pip install -r requirements/dev.txt
-    flask run --with-threads

-You will see a pretty welcome screen.

-Once you have installed your DBMS, run the following to create your app's database tables and perform the initial migration ::
+Run the following commands to create your app's database tables and perform the initial migration ::

     flask db init